robertdavidgraham/rdpscan/README.md

 The code is written in C, so needs a C compiler installed, such as doing the following:

     $ sudo apt install build-essential

+## Common build errors

+This section describes the more obvious build errors.

+    ssl.h:24:25: fatal error: openssl/rc4.h: No such file or directory

+This means you either don't have the OpensSSL headers installed, or they aren't in a path somewhere.
+Remember that even if you have OpenSSL binaries installed, this doesn't mean you've got the development stuff installed.
+You need both the headers and libraries installed.

+To install these things on Debian, do:

+    $ sudo apt install libssl-dev

+To fix the path issue, add a compilation flag `-I/usr/local/include`, or something similar.

+An example linker problem is the following:

+    Undefined symbols for architecture x86_64:
+    "_OPENSSL_init_ssl", referenced from:
+        _tcp_tls_connect in tcp-fac73c.o
+    "_RSA_get0_key", referenced from:
+        _rdssl_rkey_get_exp_mod in ssl-d5fdf5.o
+    "_SSL_CTX_set_options", referenced from:
+        _tcp_tls_connect in tcp-fac73c.o
+    "_X509_get_X509_PUBKEY", referenced from:
+        _rdssl_cert_to_rkey in ssl-d5fdf5.o

+I get this on macOS because there's multiple versions of OpenSSL.
+I fix this by hard-coding the paths:

+    $ gcc *.c -lssl -lcrypto -I/usr/local/include -L/usr/local/lib -o rdpscan

 ## Running